 – 1-2-1 five-session TILS courses available in person, in any location or by Skype.
 Dates to be agreed with the young person.
 Cost on application.

 Our courses are prevention interventions.
 They are designed to be carried out before a young person moves into their tenancy (or their second tenancy!).
 This way we don’t just cover lots of really practical and important areas of living independently, but it fires up the brain into planning mode.
 Young people often recognise for the first time that there’s lots to do and only one person that can do it!

-What’s the content?
+What’s the content of TILS?

 Does it work?